Family Centered Treatment® (FCT)

 Summary: (To include basic study design, measures, results, and notable limitations)

 The purpose of the study was to test the effectiveness of Family Centered Treatment (FCT) on time to reunification for children in a child welfare system not also involved with the juvenile justice system.
-Participants were a sample of 187 FCT and 187 non-FCT propensity score matched pairs.
+Participants were matched and either received FCT or a non-FCT intervention.
 Measures utilized include data drawn from state administrative and FCT program databases.
 Results indicate that children receiving FCT who were removed from their homes had significantly fewer number of days to reunification than children not receiving FCT and the children receiving FCT spent significantly less time, over two months, in child welfare services reaching permanency more quickly than children who did not receive FCT.
-Limitations include lack of randomization, inability to establish baseline equivalence of socioeconomic status, this study was limited in that it had to navigate intervention capacity requirements which are difficult in a statewide rollout of a new intervention.
+Limitations include lack of randomization, inability to establish baseline equivalence of socioeconomic status, and the study was limited in that it had to navigate intervention capacity requirements which are difficult in a statewide rollout of a new intervention.

 Length of controlled postintervention follow-up: 2 years.